lolgear/lolgear.github.io/_posts/2018-12-27-Solid-and-timekeeping-devices.md

 # D is Dependency Inversion Principle #

 > one should "depend upon abstractions, [not] concretions."
 It is a tricky principle.
-However, watches all over the history proof it.
+However, watches all over the history prove it.

 Sand watches, water watches, fire watches, real watches and smartphones.
 And, for example, you have a check game.
 Obviously, you can use sand watches to play a game.
 However, it is a bit difficult.
 You should reset time by turning them upside-down.
 More interesting, this is not the best option for check game.
 Or you can use fire clock with "stop" function - just blow it down when you need.
 It is handful and easy.